Nice To Meet You

 I met my boyfriend two weeks after arriving in Mexico City, and he may very well be the one I’ve been searching for all along.
 I met him on Tinder.
 People think it’s ironic, considering I co-own a matchmaking company, but I'm not allowed to date my clients.

-I co-founded Ambiance Matchmaking in 2002, and I spend 90% of my time and energy in this company.
+I co-founded Ambiance Matchmaking in 2002 (at age 16), and I spend 90% of my time and energy in this company.
 I work remotely, either from home or cafes with other digital workers.
-I gave myself the title Art Director because it seems to be the only title that encompasses the variety of work I do.
-I design, write, direct, and obsess over SEO by spending way too much time in Google Analytics.
+I create the company’s content, write for our website and blogs, and obsess over SEO by spending way too much time in Google Analytics.
 Yes, I’m a bit OCD and a perfectionist, which is exhausting, but somehow my friends call me laid-back and easy-going.